Lake Edward: Decline of hippos and tilapia

 Being so close to Lake Edward, the villages that are within the area often rely on the fish, specifically tilapia, to support their families with food and money.
-In the past, Lake Edward could support the fish demand for the entire eastern Democratic Republic of the Congo.
+In the past, Lake Edward could support the fish demand for the entire eastern DRC.
 The lake had a production capacity of between 15,000 and 20,000 metric tons of tilapia annually, with an estimate of around 700 fishing canoes on the lake.
-Due to the decline of hippos in the area because of poaching, this has impacted the amount of tilapia in the lake, which has caused the fishermen in the nearby villages to suffer, as well as the rest of the eastern Democratic Republic of the Congo.
+Due to the decline of hippos in the area because of poaching, this has impacted the amount of tilapia in the lake, which has caused the fishermen in the nearby villages to suffer, as well as the rest of the eastern DRC.
 Many markets are unable to sustain their own fish, now having to import fish from other areas to continue with their business.

 Though, the declining hippo populations are not the only threat to the tilapia in Lake Edward.
 Due to the decrease in tilapia populations, spawning areas and fisheries for the fish are off limits to fishermen.
 But some rebel groups as well as robbers or illegal fishers are trying their luck at these areas, often causing even more problems when trying to conserve and increase the tilapia population in the area.
 Because of this, many villages around Lake Edward as well as the ecosystem of Lake Edward are suffering.

 2018 Lake Edward Skirmish

-On July 6, 2018, there was a naval skirmish between the two nations of Uganda and Democratic Republic of the Congo on Lake Edward.
+On July 6, 2018, there was a naval skirmish between the two nations of Uganda and the Democratic Republic of the Congo on Lake Edward.
 This skirmish began as a result of Congolese naval vessels being sent to investigate reports of the Ugandan navy apprehending several Congolese fishing vessels, and civilians.
 This clash resulted in the death of one person, and the wounding of three others.

-Early reports by local Congolese officials claim that seven were killed in the clash, however, this has not been backed up by either national government.
+Early reports by local Congolese officials claim that seven were killed in the clash; however, this has not been backed up by either national government.
 On July 9, North Kivu official Muhindo Kyakwa claimed twelve Congolese fishermen had been killed in the clashes.